MankyMeson/beginner-scientific-fortran/slides/slides.md

 ## Introduction

+Welcome to Fortran!

+If you've not downloaded gfortran or another compiler, please see <https://fortran-lang.org/en/learn/os_setup/install_gfortran/>

 ## Fortran Source Files.

 The standard modern Fortran file extension is `.f90`.
 You might sometimes see `.f95` or `.f03` for specific Fortran standards.